 “Sababu gani?
 Kwani hauoni, maze?” replied Ayo.

 Aseela cleared her throat.
-With an sexy toss of the head that made hoop earrings and several loose chins swaying, she declared, “For one, we’re not attached.
-He’s married, that means I have my freedom.
+With a sexy toss of the head that made her hoop, her earrings, braids and several loose chins sway, she declared, “For one, we’re not attached.
+He’s a married man, that means I have my freedom.
 Two, I don’t really love him, not in the emotional sense…we get along fine.
 Hey!
 Don’t forget I’m an artist.”

 “Three?” asked Okach Biggy.